 You're Falling."
 It's the first track to go to radio, and Gabriel makes his recent absence felt with a passionate performance.
 Robert Plant guests on another song called "Life Begin Again."
 This promises to be a very deep project.
-Contact Ray Gmeiner, (310) 288-2730. - Dave Einstein Shea Seger May Street Project (RCA) Seger hails from Texas but relocated to London a little over two years ago and recently signed to RCA in England.
+Contact Ray Gmeiner, (310) 288-2730. -Dave Einstein Shea Seger May Street Project (RCA) Seger hails from Texas but relocated to London a little over two years ago and recently signed to RCA in England.
 The album's title, May Street Project, relates to the suburban community near Fort Worth where she spent part of her youth, and echoes early trip-hop bands like Arrested Development and De La Soul.
 Her passionate vocal style is the outstanding feature of all the songs.
 The first single, "The Last Time" is a quirky, hook-laden, midtempo song about the world of flirtation.
-The entire album was produced by Martin Gordon (Lauryn Hill) and composed by Shea (pronounced SHAY) and songwriting partner Nick Whitecross.
-May Street Project has already come out to early critical success in England, where she toured with the band James.
-Seger will soon do some early dates with labelmate David Gray which are designed to introduce her to some of the American audience.
-Keep an eye on Shea Seger.
-Contact Suzy Changar, (212) 930-4309. - Dave Einstein Geggy Tah Into the OH (LUAKA BOP/VIRGIN) Geggy Tah got their curious name from the baby talk of the sisters of founding members Greg Kurston and Tommy Jordan.
+The entire album was produced by Martin Gordon (Lauryn Hill) and composed by Shea (pro-

+Geggy Tah Into the OH (LUAKA BOP/VIRGIN) Geggy Tah got their curious name from the baby talk of the sisters of founding members Greg Kurston and Tommy Jordan.
 Into the OH is their third release since being signed by David Byrne in the early '90s.
 The record features many interesting tracks including "One Zero" which sounds like something from U2's Achtung Baby with a bit of an update.
 "Dumb Submarine" showcases Jordan's ability to take his voice from the depths to the surface and into the sky.
-"Sweat" is jazzy (Kurston is an accomplished jazz pianist) and features a hip groove and the memorable lyric, "Sweat is the perfume of lovers."
-"Love is Alone" may be the most accessible track with its shuffle-your-feet beat and a strong chorus sung a la Jeff Buckley.
+"Sweat" is jazzy (Kurston is an accomplished jazz planist) and features a hip groove and the memorable lyric, "Sweat is the perfume of lovers."
+"Love is Alone" may be the most acces-

+sible track with its shuffle-your-feet beat and a strong chorus sung a la Jeff Buckley.
 Repeated listening recommended.
+Contact Ray Gmeiner, (310) 865-4559.

+-Jimmy Leslie

+Willie Nelson Rainbow Connection (ISLAND)

-Contact Ray Gmeiner, (310) 865-4559. -Jimmy Leslie Willie Nelson Rainbow Connection (ISLAND) Willie Nelson is one of the most approachable and personal performers in the business, and on Rainbow Connection he reaches out to all the members of the family as if they were his own.
+Rainbow Connection (ISLAND)

+Willie Nelson is one of the most approachable and personal performers in the business, and on Rainbow Connection he reaches out to all the members of the family as if they were his own.

 The title track is the song made famous a generation ago by Kermit the Frog in the Muppet Movie.
-For the parents of that generation there's a version of the classic conundrum "I Am My Own Grandpa," and KGSR-Austin just added "Wouldn't Have It Any Other Way" which is aimed for an audience somewhere in the middle.
+For the parents of that generation there's a version of the classic conundrum "I Am My Own Grandpa," and KGSR-Austin just added "Wouldn't Have It Any Other Way" which is aimed for an

+Willie Nelson pater Cauron

+audience somewhere in the middle.
 The production and instrumentation is that of a "back porch" recording and Nelson sings with the charm and intimacy that's become his trademark.
 All of these songs are on a four-song radio sampler.
+Contact John Rosenfelder, (212) 603-7871.

+-Dave Einstein

+Air

+10,000 Hz Legend (Astralwerks)

-Contact John Rosenfelder, (212) 603-7871. -Dave Einstein 10.000 Hz Legend (ASTRALWERKS) Hot off last year's triumchant Virgin Suicides soundtrack, Jean-Benoit Dunckel and Nicdas Godin, better known as Air, have released their much-anticipated new CD, 10,000 Hz Legend.
-Recorded in both Paris and Los Angees, Legend features guest appearances by Beck ("The Vagabond" and "Don't Be Light") and by Buffalo Daughter's Sugar and Yumiko ("Sex Born Poison").
-Always hard tc categorize
+Hot off last year's triumphant Virgin Suicides soundtrack, Jean-Benoit Dunckel and Nicolas Godin, better known as Air, have

+released their much-anticipated new CD, 10,000 Hz Legend.
+Recorded in both Paris and Los Angeles, Legend features guest appearances by Beck ("The Vagabond" and "Don't Be Light") and by Buffalo Daughter's Sugar and Yumiko ("Sex Born Poison").
+Always hard to categorize